The Prince: Conquests by virtue (Chapter 6)

 Machiavelli described Moses as a conquering prince, who founded new modes and orders by force of arms, which he used willingly to kill many of his own people.
 Other sources describe the reasons behind his success differently.

-Princes who rise to power through their own skill and resources (virtù) rather than luck (fortuna) tend to have a hard time rising to the top, but once they reach the top they are very secure in their position.
-This is because they effectively crush their opponents and earn great respect from everyone else.
-Because they are strong and more self-sufficient, they have to make fewer compromises with their allies.
+Machiavelli claims that princes who rise to power through their own virtue (virtù) rather than fortune (fortuna) tend to have a hard time holding on to their principality, but once they overcome their enemies they are very secure in their position.
+This is because they eliminate their opponents and earn respect from everyone else.
+Since they are strong and more self-sufficient, they have to make fewer compromises with their allies.

-Machiavelli writes that reforming an existing order is one of the most dangerous and difficult things a prince can do.
-Part of the reason is that people are naturally resistant to change and reform.
+Machiavelli writes that introducing "new orders" is one of the most dangerous and difficult things a prince can do.
+Part of the reason is that people are naturally resistant to change.
 Those who benefited from the old order will resist change very fiercely, and those who may stand to benefit from the new order will be less enthusiastic in their support, because the new order is unfamiliar and they are not certain it will live up to its promises.
 Moreover, it is impossible for the prince to satisfy everybody's expectations.
 Inevitably, he will disappoint some of his followers.
 Therefore, a prince must have the means to force his supporters to keep supporting him even when they start having second thoughts, otherwise he will lose his power.
 Only armed prophets, like Moses, succeed in bringing lasting change.
-Machiavelli claims that Moses killed uncountable numbers of his own people in order to enforce his will.

 Machiavelli was not the first thinker to notice this pattern.
 Allan Gilbert wrote: "In wishing new laws and yet seeing danger in them Machiavelli was not himself an innovator," because this idea was traditional and could be found in Aristotle's writings.
 But Machiavelli went much further than any other author in his emphasis on this aim, and Gilbert associates Machiavelli's emphasis upon such drastic aims with the level of corruption to be found in Italy.

+Machiavelli places emphasis on the new prince, as he views that all societies are created by such men.